DAY OF EMBRYO TRANSFER

 CRM - Chicago Ave, Minneapolis

-- Nurse brings you back and gets you ready for transfer.
+1/2 hour prior to your transfer time a nurse brings you back to the IVF side of the clinic and gets you ready for transfer.

 CCRM - France Ave, Edina

-- Arrive 1.75 hours prior to transfer and have blood work drawn.
+Arrive 1.25 hours prior to transfer and have blood work drawn.

 You are brought to the one room you'll be in the rest of the time for the pre session.

 Home for R&R.

 RMIA - Woodbury or Edina